steotia/go-analytics-crypto-api/README.md

 ## TODO
 - Make the period size configurable.
 Presently it is a fixed 5 minute interval.
 - Fetch only the pairs configured.
-Presently all pairs are fetched
+Presently all pairs are fetched.
+However, the change should be straightforward, as the documents can be filter-able via the pair name.
+- DB Indexing
 - Refactoring to interface the persistence layer where any backend can be plugged in (not just mongo)
 - General refactoring, for e.x. the Handler code is pretty long and can be further refactores, better interfacing in the code
 - Less hardcoding, there are some strings still lying around in the code as hardcoded strings